Nereziel/cs2-WeaponPaints/README.md

 - Change knife, gloves, paint, seed and wear

 ## Known issues
-- Issue on Windows servers, no knives are given.
+- Issue on Windows servers, no knives are given
 - You can't change knife if it's equpied in cs2 inventory
 - Can cause incompatibility with plugins/maps which manipulates weapons and knives